CriticalFlaw/flawhud/README.md

 This button is heart shaped and is located on the top right section of the main menu, under the Twitch button.
 To add your favorite server, go to `resource\gamemenu.res` and under `FavoriteServer` replace the Xs with the server IP and password.

 #### Transparent Viewmodels
 While the necessary files and entry in hudslayout.res (disabled by default) are included, the config necessary to use Transparent Viewmodels will not be included.
-This is due to a number of users experiencing issues relating to their own graphical configs, therefore you're responsible for acquiring and modifying configs accordingly.
+This is due to a number of users experiencing issues relating to their own graphical configs, therefore you're responsible for acquiring and modifying your configs accordingly.
+For more information, visit the TF.TV thread [here](http://www.teamfortress.tv/21928/transparent-viewmodels-in-any-hud).

 #### Medigun Panels
 If you're using [CastingEssentials](https://github.com/PazerOP/CastingEssentials/releases/tag/r12) you can enable medigun panels included with FlawHUD using the console command `ce_mediguninfo_enabled` - for more information refer to the [CastingEssentials wiki](https://github.com/PazerOP/CastingEssentials/wiki).